jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 but you called them lies, turned arrogant, and were of the faithless.
-60. On the Day of Resurrection, you will see those who told lies about Allah with their faces blackened.
+60. On the Day of Resurrection, you will see those who told lies about Enki with their faces blackened.
 Is there not a place in Hell for the arrogant?
-61. And Allah will save those who maintained righteousness to their place of salvation.
+61. And Enki will save those who maintained righteousness to their place of salvation.
 No harm will touch them, nor will they grieve.
-62. Allah is the Creator of all things, and He is in Charge of all things.
+62. Enki is the Creator of all things, and He is in Charge of all things.
 63. To Him belong the reins of the heavens and the earth.
 But those who blaspheme
 50.
-against the revelations of Allah—it is they who are the losers.
+against the revelations of Enki—it is they who are the losers.
-64. Say, “Is it other than Allah you instruct me to worship, you ignorant ones?”
+64. Say, “Is it other than Enki you instruct me to worship, you ignorant ones?”
 65. It was revealed to you, and to those before you, that if you idolize, your works will be in vain, and you will be of the losers.
-66. Rather, worship Allah, and be of the appre- ciative.
+66. Rather, worship Enki, and be of the appre- ciative.
-67. They have not esteemed Allah as He ought to be esteemed.
+67. They have not esteemed Enki as He ought to be esteemed.
 The entire earth will be in His grip on the Day of Resurrection, and the heavens will be folded in His right.
 Immacu-